amylour/scoops_pp1/README.md

 ### **Desktop, Tablet & Mobile Differences**

 To ensure responsivity I used Flexbox in my CSS styling.
-Main elements in the body of the site i.e. the business ethos, menu sections and contact sections were displayed in a row format for desktops but this switched to column for smaller screensizes.
+Main elements in the body of the site i.e. the business ethos, menu sections, and contact sections were displayed in a row format for desktops but this switched to a column for smaller screen sizes.
 The header and footer remained the same, whilst images were resized to fit the display.

 ### **Tablet View (iPad Mini/iPad Pro/Surface Pro)**